austinrosh/austinrosh.github.io/_posts/project-posts/2021-12-05-PID-line-follower.md

 math: true
 ---

 A classic undergraduate project one may build in an embedded systems, mechatronics, or robotics course is a line following robot based on PID control.
 This ties together a lot of key ideas in mechanical, electrical, and computer engineering and is a good exercise in cross-functional design that one encounters in industry.
 Here I describe the theory and design of such a line following robot I built for my undergraduate mechatronics final project.
 This project is implemented using an Arduino based around _PID_ (Proportional Integral Derivative) control system.
-The robot is designed to complete a determinisitic (and star wars themed!) obstacle course, as will be described.
+The robot is designed to complete a determinisitic (and star wars themed!) obstacle course, as will soon be described.

 _Skip to the very end section **Demo** to see the robot in action!_